Last Updated on October 23, 2020 by Carol Gillette

 Mental health.
 Women experience mental health disorders such as eating disorders, body dysmorphia, and low self-esteem more frequently than men do.
 In addition, depression and anxiety can compound the effects of alcoholism and make women more resistant to seeking treatment.

 Children.
 Women are often the primary caregivers for children in the home, providing a barrier to seeking treatment for many who feel they lack childcare options or are otherwise shirking the responsibilities of motherhood by seeking treatment.
 In addition, an actual lack of childcare options or the financial means to procure childcare prevents many women from seeking help.
-Finally, women may fear loss of access or custody to their children if they admit to alcoholism.
+Finally, women may fear the loss of custody or access to their children if they admit to alcoholism.

 Support of other family members.
 Besides children, women often provide care for aging parents, spouses, or other family members.
 Many times, women provide the family with meals, provide upkeep on the home, and engage in a number of responsibilities related to the overall functioning of the family unit.
 Women may delay or deny seeking treatment because they worry about what will happen in the home while they’re away or otherwise focused on themselves.